 The duration of the residency may be 2 to 4 months.

-— 3 artists will be awarded a grant of 10,000 euros allocated by Institut Français-Paris.
-This grant will help them cover the costs of a 2 to 4 month residency that will take place between May 1, 2019 and May 30, 2020.
+3 artists will be awarded a grant of 10,000 euros allocated by Institut français-Paris.
+This grant will help them cover the costs of a 2 to 4 month residency that will take place between June 1, 2020 and June 30, 2021.

-— 1 artist will be awarded a grant by the Comité Professionnel des Galeries d'Art (France's art galleries association).
-This artist must be represented by a gallery member of this association, and the residency must take place between June1, 2019 and June 30, 2020.
+1 artist will be awarded a grant of 10,000 dollars by the Comité Professionnel des Galeries d'Art (France's art galleries association).
+This artist must be represented by a gallery member of this association, and his or her residency must take place between June 1, 2020 and June 30, 2021.

 In both cases, the grant is intended to contribute to covering the costs of transportation, lodging, visa, insurance, technical or production costs, etc.